 Following insights generated at multiple ACM events over the past two years, we have identified two pressing issues for Queer HCI, which we will use to start our discussion:

 - How do we better support queer people doing HCI research when they are not working with a queer population?

 - How do we better support member-researchers leading Queer HCI while including researchers beyond the queer community?

 This Special Interest Group aims to directly address these challenges by convening a broad community of queer researchers and allies, working not only on explicitly-queer topics, but across a broad range of HCI topics.
-This year, we’re expanding past one event to be more inclusive, more deliberate, and more action-focused.
-Check out the ideas we generated in our Idea Padlet, and then join in on ongoing asychnchronous discussion leading up to our live events on April 29 & 30.
+Help us decide what to talk about and let us know what’s important to you right now via our Idea Padlet, and then join in on ongoing asychnchronous discussion leading up to our live event on May 10.
 For full details, check out the How to Participate page.
 Importantly, this year, both folks who identify as queer and those who are allies are welcome, so long as everyone respects the Code of Conduct.
 If you want to read more about the SIG and the inspiration behind it, check out the full extended abstract.